Skin Cancer, Melanoma Stage IA And IB

 |Title:||Skin Cancer, Melanoma Stage IA And IB|

 Stage I melanoma.
-In stage IA, the tumor is not more than 1 millimeter thick, with no ulceration (break in the skin).
-In stage IB, the tumor is either not more than 1 millimeter thick, with ulceration, OR more than 1 but not more than 2 millimeters thick, with no ulceration.
+In stage IA, the tumor is not more than 1 millimeter thick, with or without ulceration (a break in the skin).
+In stage IB, the tumor is more than 1 but not more than 2 millimeters thick, without ulceration.
 Skin thickness is different on different parts of the body.

 Anatomy -- Skin